Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 A hybrid cushion cut introduced recently lets cutters achieve the roundish brilliance of the standard cushion count while saving on the carat weight by using the cutting technique of the modified cushion cut.
 This cut contains four pavilion facets extending from the center towards the girdle, similar to standard cushion brilliant cuts, though with the addition of modified facets.

 The color of cushion cut diamonds is an important factor.
-Since it is a brilliant cut with many facets, buyers may compromise slightly on color without losing the stone's brilliance.
+Since this is a brilliant cut with many facets, buyers may compromise slightly on color without losing the stone's brilliance.

 While colorless diamonds are always recommended and should be the second priority after the cut, buyers may also consider G, H, or I colors.
-G is as good as colorless, H is a sweet spot for people with budget constraints, whereas I has a slight, barely noticeable tint.
+G is as good as colorlessand H is a sweet spot for people with budget constraints, whereas I have a slight, barely noticeable tint.

 For detailed information on the color of cushion cut diamond, use the table below: